starryalley/Anduril2/README.md

 # What's here

 Since I plan to only work with my Emisar D4v2, I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
-Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs there.
+Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs here.

-This repo contains my own changes to Anduril2 firmware on my brass Emisar D4v2.
-(7.5A KR4 nofet driver with E21A 2000/2700K mix, amber button LED).
+This repo contains my own changes to Anduril2 firmware for my 5 D4v2 (as of Aug 2021):
+kr4-nofet:
+- brass, 7.5A CC driver with Nichia E21A 2000/2700K mix

+kr4:
+- aluminum, 5A CC driver with Luminus SST-20 4000k
+- titanium, 5A CC driver with Cree XP-L HI T6 8D 2800k

+kr4-219b (50% FET):
+- antique brass, 9A CC driver with Nichia 219b SW35
+- aluminum, 9A CC driver with Nichia 219b SW45k

 # Features